 An intro and an opportunity to become familiar with the process of computer aided design.
 Enhance employment opportunities as a CADD operator.
 Not open for credit to students registered in or with credit in DRAFT 55.
-Transfer Status: Transferable to CSU, see counselor for limitations.

 THEATRE ARTS (TART)

 TART 1 (CAN DRAM 8) 3.0 units